-MiCloud Management Portal is a system management and customer self-service application for voice and unified communication services.
-The goal of MiCloud Management Portal is to cut down on the 'swivel chair'1 administration operations and make it easier and more efficient for a service provider to offer and deploy services to their customers.
+MiCloud Management Portal, formerly known as Oria is a system management and customer self-service application for voice and unified communication services.
+The goal of MiCloud Management Portal is to cut down on the 'swivel chair' administration operations and make it easier and more efficient for a service provider to offer and deploy services to their customers.

 MiCloud Management Portal enables a service provider to manage and deploy hosted services to their customers.
 At the same time, MiCloud Management Portal allows the service provider to offer each of their customers an administration and self-service portal to make site specific moves, adds, changes, and deletes.
-Additionally, phone users that are created for a customer have access to a variety of phone features defined by their assigned feature set (also called a bundle).
+Additionally, phone users that are created for a customer have access to a variety of phone features defined by their assigned feature set (called a bundle).

-MiCloud Management Portal 6.0 is included as part of the MiCloud 4.0 release.
+MiCloud Management Portal 6.1 is included as part of the MiCloud 4.1 release.
 MiCloud Management Portal could also be deployed independently outside of MiCloud.
-For a good understanding of MiCloud, please refer to reference documents [1], [2] and [3] in section 1.2 of this document.
+For a good understanding of MiCloud, refer to documents [1], [2] and [3] in References of this document.